-Students enrolled in career programs who need assistance to successfully complete their programs may have access to support services through the Perkins Act.
-These federally funded projects help sponsor eligible students with resources such as academic advising, tutoring and academic support.
+Students enrolled in career and technical education (CTE) programs who need assistance to successfully complete their programs may have access to support services through the Perkins Act.
+These federally funded initiatives help support eligible students with resources such as academic and career advising, tutoring and academic support focusing on equity and accessibility for students in CTE programs.